google/security-research/kernelctf/rules.md

 ## Program change notifications and communication

-We announce major program changes on [Google's Security Blog](https://security.googleblog.com/), but we may change minor, mostly technical details (like steps in the submission process) by changing this page and announcing the change on our [#kernelctf-announcements](https://discord.gg/yXue2RwDEA) Discord channel.
+We announce program changes through [#kernelctf-announcements](https://discord.gg/yXue2RwDEA) Discord channel.
+All major changes are going to be announced 1 month in advance before they take an effect.
+This document will be updated to reflect current set of kernelCTF rules.

 ## Questions about program